 - Record the details of all vehicles involved.
 This could include the make, model and colour of the vehicle.
 Also, record the licence plate number.

 - Ask for the details of any driver involved.
 Ask for their name, address, contact number and insurance providers details.
 If you’re injured, and they fail to provide this information, they could be committing an offence under The Road Traffic Act 1988.

 - Visit a GP or A&E for treatment.
 This will ensure your injuries are assessed and treated.
 Medical records from the appointment can be used to show the injuries you sustained and are essential when it comes to filing a personal injury claim against a negligent third party.

 - Report the accident to the police.
 If somebody is injured, this should be done at the scene; otherwise, you can report the incident within 24-hours

 - Ask any witnesses for their details.
 Also, if they have a dashcam fitted to their vehicle, ask to be sent a copy of the footage.

-While this can seem time-consuming, the more evidence you have, the easier your solicitor will find it piecing together the chain of events that led to the accident and the stronger your case would be.
+While this can seem time-consuming, the more evidence you have, the easier your solicitor will find it piecing together the chain of events that led to the cycle accident on a roundabout, and the stronger your case would be.